So, dear Ehsminer fans, stay tuned for more good news in the upcoming days.

 Which basically means by using the same memory amount inside ACSMA chips, hashing power is halved every time Nfac is increased ?

-Now this numbers are just used as requirements for our basic design .The frequency can be increased, and with the reduction of silicon area with which ACSMA was designed in mind.
-We will increase the memory blocks and therefore the total hashing power.
+Now these numbers are just used as requirements for our basic design .The frequency can be increased, and with the reduction of silicon area with which ACSMA was designed in mind, we will increase the memory blocks and therefore the total hashing power.

 We love crypto

-We studied several approaches to develop a powerful and configurable architecture capable of mining different new SCRYPT oriented virtual currencies.
+We studied several approaches in order to develop a powerful and configurable architecture that is capable of mining different new SCRYPT oriented toward crypotcurrencies.

-Development started by structuring the architecture in high level language or HLS conversion to obtain RTL code.
-We obtained for purposes of FPGA prototyping 200K lines of RTL code that were tested in Functional Analysis.
+The development started by structuring the architecture in high level language which is called HLS conversion to obtain RTL code.
+We obtained, for purposes of FPGA prototyping, 200K lines of RTL code that were tested in Functional Analysis.
 This phase was tested with a real cycle simulator.

 The next processing phases are physically porting all the RTL code into FPGA logic and memories.

-After logic synthesis we start to see our developing architecture in terms of logic primitives.
+After logic synthesis we started to see our developing architecture in terms of logic primitives.

-The Mapping phase is where all is optimized and connected.
-Now we have converted all language code into FPGA resources and we need to verify that the conversion process is right and the behavior is equivalent to the functional code we started with.
+The Mapping phase is a phase where all is optimized and connected.
+Now we have converted all language code into FPGA resources and we need only to verify that the conversion process is right and the behavior is equivalent to the functional code we started with.